Get exclusive money-saving offers and guides

 Suncorp Bank | You can transfer up to of your approved credit limit. |

-As well as the size of your debt, you may need to meet income requirements and have a good credit score to be approved.
-Before you apply, you can get your free credit score and report for free through Finder.
+Remember: As well as the size of your debt, you may need to meet income requirements and have a good credit score to be approved.
+Before you apply, you can get your free credit report through Finder.

 There are four main options you can consider if your balance transfer debt is higher than the credit limit you're approved for on a new card: